StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 ### Broker

 - Add Broker nodes.
 You can use Broker nodes to load data from HDFS or cloud storage into StarRocks.
-For more information, see [Load data from HDFS or cloud storage](../../../loading/BrokerLoad.md).
+For more information, see [Load data from HDFS](../../../loading/hdfs_load.md) or [Load data from cloud storage](../../../loading/cloud_storage_load.md).

   ```SQL
   ALTER SYSTEM ADD BROKER <broker_name> "<broker_host>:<broker_ipc_port>"[, ...]